ozovalihasan/react-calculator/README.md

 - Change directory by using `cd react-calculator/`
 - Run `npm install`
 - Run `npm start`
-- Open browser and go to http://localhost:3000
+- Open a browser and go to http://localhost:3000

 ## Test app